Aman-Rana-ls/Bridgelabz_Aman_2110990152/README.md

-Date: 10-02-2025
+Date: 11-02-2025
 Task: Progress on FundooNotes API

-Today, progress was made on the FundooNotes API by implementing key features: trash, restore, delete, archived, and unarchived.
-Users can now temporarily move notes to trash, restore them, permanently delete them, archive for better organization, and unarchive when needed.
-These updates improve note management and give users more control over their content.
+Today, I successfully integrated loggers into the FundooNotes project.
+This enhancement will improve error tracking, debugging, and overall monitoring of the application, providing better insights into the system's behavior and performance.